 Here’s a brief description of each contact management solution to showcase each tool’s best use case, some noteworthy features, and screenshots to give a snapshot of the interface.

 Even though most companies use monday.com as a project management software, its contact management tool is top-notch.
 The tool’s contact management features are customizable.
 You can build your workplace from scratch, or you can start with a flexible template.
 And thanks to the tool’s drag-and-drop functionality, you can tailor its rows and columns to your needs.

-monday costs from $8/user/month and offers a free 14-day trial.
+monday sales CRM costs from $10/user/month and offers a free 14-day trial.
 The software also offers a free plan for up to two users.

 Hubspot’s contact management solution is one of the best CRM tools out there.
 The software enables your team to manage their pipelines efficiently, track the activity of contacts to build better relationships, and ultimately close more deals.